We handle high volumes of phone calls on behalf of our customers. In order to do this we store and transmit data on your behalf.

 We do not sell or give any data to any 3rd parties (except those listed as sub contracted sub processors for the specific purposes they are contracted to perform).
 We do not store credit card details.

-The processing we perform is recording and storing.
+The processing we perform is recording, speech to text and storing.
 If an issue is raised regarding specific phone calls, then our staff may ask permission from you, the customer, to access relevant data to help in the diagnosis of any potential issue.

 We use contact information to contact our customers (or potential customers) who have agreed to engage in a conversation (whether it be sales or support).
 We send out regular newsletters updating customers on our service.